 “That country where it is always turning late in the year.
 That country where the hills are fog and the rivers are mist; where noons go quickly, dusks and twilights linger, and midnights stay.
 That country composed in the main of cellars, sub-cellars, coal-bins, closets, attics, and pantries faced away from the sun.
 That country whose people are autumn people, thinking only autumn thoughts.
 Whose people passing at night on the empty walks sound like rain.”

-The Fall
+The Fall Season

-The Autumn as I experienced it
+The Autumn as I Experienced it

-• Sharad ritu is a very pleasant season for us after experiencing the hardships of summer and rainy seasons.
+• Sharad ritu is a pleasant season for us after experiencing the hardships of summer and rainy seasons.

-• Goddess Saraswati also known as "Sharada" ( Goddess of Learning & Knowledge) is associated with Sharad season or Autumn.
+• Goddess Saraswati also known as "Sharada" ( Goddess of Learning & Knowledge) is associated with the Sharad season or Autumn.

 • The famous performances of 'Ram Leela' enacting scenes from Ramayan take place during this season only.